Miss Venezuela 2025

-Miss Venezuela 2025 will be the 72nd Miss Venezuela pageant.
-It will be held at the Centro Comercial Líder in Caracas, Venezuela on December 5, 2025.
+Miss Venezuela 2025 was the 72nd Miss Venezuela pageant.
+It was held at the Centro Comercial Líder in Caracas, Venezuela on December 4, 2025.

-At the end of the event, Stephany Abasali of Anzoátegui will crown her successor as Miss Universe Venezuela 2025.
-She will represent Venezuela at the Miss Universe 2026 pageant.
+At the end of the event, Stephany Abasali of Anzoátegui crowned Clara Vegas of Miranda as her successor in Miss Universe Venezuela 2025.
+She will represent Venezuela at the Miss Universe 2026 pageant in Puerto Rico.